Nishaali/Nishaali/README.md

 - ⚡ Fun fact: ...
 -->

-I am a bibliophile who loves to explore new domains and enrich my skillset.An introvert trying to break boundaries .
+I am a bibliophile who loves to explore new domains and enrich my skillset.

 I am a final year Computer Engineering student looking for full time opportunities.
 I am proficient in C++, Java and Python languages.
 My database skills include Oracle SQL and MongoDB.
 I am also experienced in working with Spring Boot and REST services and proficient in HTML,CSS,PHP and Javascript.
 I have worked as a summer analyst in Citi.